 For example, if impeached and convicted, who will physically remove a President who refuses to leave, a Chuck Schumer or a Mitch McConnell?
-I suspect guys like that struggle to remove their shoes at night.
-And if someone did make known that a President was to be physically removed from office, what then?
-In less than 24 hours, thousands of loyal crazies summoned by social media and armed to the teeth with AR-15s and RPGs would be defiantly protecting the White House.
+I suspect guys like those two struggle to remove their shoes at night.
+And if Congress did decide that a President was to be removed from office, what then?
+In this Bizarro World that is contemporary America, a plea on social media would bring thousands of loyal crazies armed to the teeth with AR-15s and RPGs to surround and defend the occupant of the White House.
 Am I a worst-case-scenario kind of guy?
 I rest my case.

 Five years later, I am feeling less delusional and more certain about the possibility of a worst case scenario becoming the scenario…but I digress…

-A visceral trepidation made it difficult for me to fall asleep on the night of November 8, 2016, and I still felt it when I awoke, a foreboding so intense that after breakfast that morning I lit a candle for the first and only time in my life at a Catholic Church (see: featured image with this post, a photo taken by my spouse).
+A visceral trepidation made it difficult for me to fall asleep on the night of November 8, 2016, and I still felt it when I awoke, a foreboding so intense that after breakfast that morning I lit a candle for the first and only time in my life at a Catholic Church.
 I do not expect that a prayer is like a wish—it will not evaporate if shared—so I can tell you that I prayed for the survival of my country as I then understood it to be.